-- Space reserved by the Linux operating system: By default, the Linux operating system reserves 5% of the disk space for critical processes, system recovery, and disk fragments.
+- Space reserved by the operating system: By default, the operating system reserves 5% of disk space for critical processes, system recovery, and disk fragments.

-- Elasticsearch overheads: Elasticsearch reserves 20% of the disk space for internal operations such as segment merging and logging.
+- Elasticsearch overheads: Elasticsearch reserves 20% of disk space for internal operations, such as segment merging and logging.

-- Security threshold overheads: Elasticsearch reserves at least 15% of the disk space as the security threshold.
+- Security threshold overheads: Elasticsearch reserves at least 15% of disk space as the security threshold.

-Based on these factors, the minimum required disk space is calculated as follows:
+Based on these factors, the minimum required disk space is calculated by using the following formula:

 _allparameter unless it is required by your business.